Created by: Kristinn Magnusson

 A user can also be a part of a user group.
 Users inherit permissions from the user groups they are members of.
 There are two types of User groups:

 - Active Directory Group – Consists of all exMon users that are members of the selected Windows Active Directory Group

 - Manual exMon User Group – Consists of all exMon users that have been manually selected into the user group

-Active directory groups can therefore be a quick and efficient way to give permissions to a specific divisions of your company.
-If a Windows user is removed from Windows Active Directory Group it’s exMon user counterpart will lose permissions gained from that group.
+Active directory groups can therefore be a quick and efficient way to give permissions to a specific division of your company.
+If a Windows user is removed from Windows Active Directory Group its exMon user counterpart will lose permissions gained from that group.

-Note that users do not have to be specifically added to exMon before they login.
-If they are a part of an Active Directory group and they try to open either exMon Portal og exMon Administrator, they will automatically be added as users in exMon.
+Note: Users do not have to be specifically added to exMon before they log in.
+If they are a part of an Active Directory group and they try to open either exMon Portal or exMon Data Governance, they will automatically be added as users in exMon.